 Depending on what you’d like to grow, there are a number of great plant growth starting points for your project.
 Herbs, fruiting, and flowering plants can be ideal ways to get growing!

-Herbs are one of the easiest things to grow indoors.
+Herbs are one of the easiest things to grow indoors but require bright light.
 You can use water or another growth environment that doesn’t include soil and just make sure they have plenty of light to get started.
 Herbs as varied as basil, thyme and mint do well indoors at room temperature.

 Fruits And Vegetables

-Everything from garlic and tomatoes to watermelons and cantaloupe can be grown indoors, presuming you have access to the right amounts of sun or other artificial light and can control the temperature.
+Everything from garlic and tomatoes to watermelons and cantaloupe can be grown indoors, presuming you have access to the right amount of light or other artificial light and can control the temperature.
 It takes some care, but this can be done.

 You can start everything from geraniums to marigolds to petunias and a great many others from seeds indoors.
 Most work at room temperature and you can get them going using natural or grow lights.